indigo-sword/project-octopus/tentacle-web/README.md

 To create new path IDs, we should go through a centralized queue that will receive them.
 We don't want just to create the IDs instantly to avoid paths with same name.

+We do need:

+- a level database.
+Somehow store the level somewhere, store its node id there.
+- a node database.
+Store node id, and its info.
+Should not be hard.